tencentyun/intlcloud-documents/yehe_doc/视频服务/媒体直播/购买指南/计费说明_intl_en.md

 ## Live Transcoding

-StreamLive offers the **standard transcoding**, **top speed codec transcoding**, and **audio transcoding** features, which are billed separately based on the transcoding duration and resolution (aspect ratio) of output video during live streaming.
+StreamLive offers the **standard transcoding**, **Top Speed Codec transcoding**, and **audio transcoding** features, which are billed separately based on the transcoding duration and resolution (aspect ratio) of output video during live streaming.

-The top speed codec transcoding feature leverages intelligent and dynamic transcoding technologies and a high-precision bitrate control model to produce high-definition video at lower bitrate.
+The Top Speed Codec transcoding feature leverages intelligent and dynamic transcoding technologies and a high-precision bitrate control model to produce high-definition video at lower bitrate.
 For details, please see [Top Speed Codec Transcoding](https://intl.cloud.tencent.com/document/product/267/39604#.E6.9E.81.E9.80.9F.E9.AB.98.E6.B8.85.E8.BD.AC.E7.A0.81).

 The transcoding fees incurred vary depending on the transcoding method, as detailed below.